To underpin our targets, an annual Environmental Improvement Plan (EIP) drives continual environmental improvement.

 - working with project teams to incorporate energy efficiency savings when refurbishing the outbuildings in the Estate.

 This has resulted in a 56.2% reduction of absolute carbon emissions in 2021/22 against our base year of 2008/09.

 Waste and recycling improvements

-Since our base year Parliament’s recycling rate has increased by 15.7% and there has been a reduction in the weight of waste generated by 8.5%.
+Since our base year Parliament's recycling rate has increased by 23.4% and there has been a reduction in the weight of waste generated by 37.6% (as at March 2022).

 Parliament continues to explore new opportunities to recycle and recover waste in collaboration with its waste service providers.
-Parliament commenced a new waste contract in November 2016 and the specification for the services includes a written requirement for a continual improvement approach to collaborate waste recycling improvement.
+The specification for the waste contract includes a written requirement for a continual improvement approach to collaborative waste recycling improvement.